 - Identify practical techniques to maximize social and emotional connections for increased student learning

-Instructional designers, educational developers, faculty, and online program administrators
+Faculty, instructional designers, educational developers, librarians, and online program administrators

-Flower Darby (she/her), Scholar of equitable and inclusive teaching; Lead author, Small Teaching Online
+Flower Darby, Scholar of equitable and inclusive teaching; Lead author, Small Teaching Online